Complex and Adaptive Dynamical Systems: A Primer: Random Variables and Networks

-} \item $K=2$\\ There are four classes of functions $f(\sigma_1,\sigma_2)$, with each class being invariant under the interchange $0 \leftrightarrow 1$ in either arguments or value of $f$: ${\mathcal A}$ (constant functions), ${\mathcal B}_1$ (fully canalizing functions for which one of the arguments determines the output deterministically), ${\mathcal B}_2$ (normal canalizing functions), ${\mathcal C}$ (non canalizing functions, sometimes also denoted `reversible functions').
+} \item[--]$K=2$\\ There are four classes of functions $f(\sigma_1,\sigma_2)$, with each class being invariant under the interchange $0 \leftrightarrow 1$ in either {the} arguments or {the} value of $f$: ${\mathcal A}$ (constant functions), ${\mathcal B}_1$ (fully canalizing functions for which one of the arguments determines the output deterministically), ${\mathcal B}_2$ (normal canalizing functions), ${\mathcal C}$ (non-canalizing functions, sometimes also denoted \qut{reversible functions}).
 Compare Table \ref{boolean_boolean_f3}.

 \end{itemize}